What are cryptocurrency futures?

 A futures contract can be financially settled, meaning that you are only responsible for your financial gains or losses.
 There are also physically settled futures contracts requiring one party to deliver money and the other party to deliver the underlying asset.

 The most widely traded cryptocurrency futures contract is the Bitcoin Futures Contract traded on the Chicago Mercantile Exchange (CME).
 Bitcoin futures contracts trading on the CME are financially settled futures contracts.

 Futures contracts specifications

 Futures contracts are generally uniform.
-This means they have a specific number of assets per contract - five in the case of the CME Bitcoin futures contract, for example.
+This means they have a specific number of assets per contract.
+Five assets in the case of the CME Bitcoin Futures Contract, for example.
 Each contract has a maturity date.
 You might, for instance, see quarterly contracts listed with March, June, September and December maturity dates.
 After the dates pass, the futures contracts cease to exist.